What Do Compressed Deep Neural Networks Forget?: Discussion and Future Work

-There is substantial ground we were not able to address within the scope of this work.
-Open questions remain about the implications of these findings for other possible desirable objectives such as fairness.
-Fairness work frequently coincides with considerations about the treatment of underrepresented protected attributes \citep{2016fair_prediction, 2019arXiv190110566Z,NIPS2016_6316}.
-Results on CelebA already suggest that the disparate impact of compression can amplify bias on proected attributes.
-Underserved areas worthy of future consideration include evaluating the impact of compression on additional domains such as language and audio, and leveraging these insights to explicitly optimize for compressed models that \emph{also} minimize the disparate impact on underrepresented data attributes.
+\textbf{Limitations} There is substantial ground we were not able to address within the scope of this work.
+Open questions remain about the implications of these findings for other possible desirable objectives such as fairness.Underserved areas worthy of future consideration include evaluating the impact of compression on additional domains such as language and audio, and leveraging these insights to explicitly optimize for compressed models that \emph{also} minimize the disparate impact on underrepresented data attributes.